skatejs/skatejs/README.md

-#### `skate.property(targetElement, propertyDefinitions)`
+#### `skate.property(element, propertyDefinitions)`

-A way to define multiple property definitions at once.
+A way to define multiple property definitions to an `element` at once.
 The `propertyDefinitions` argument is an object who's keys are the property names and values are the respective property definitions.

-#### `skate.ready(fn)`
+#### `skate.ready(callback)`

-Executes `fn` when all components are loaded and all elements are upgraded.
+Executes `callback` when all components are loaded and all elements are upgraded.
 This comes in handy inside a component when it requires descendants to be upgraded before it uses them.

 For example, the following may not work because parents are upgraded before descendants in native custom elements: